gabehollombe-aws/step-functions-workshop/website/content/40_our_first_orchestration/40_fixing_permissions.md

 ➡️ Step 1.
 In the left sidebar of the Step Functions web console, click ‘State machines’

 ➡️ Step 2.
-Select the state machne that we manually defined earlier, click ‘Delete’, and click ‘Delete state machine’ to confirm the deletion.
+Select the state machine that we manually defined earlier, click ‘Delete’, and click ‘Delete state machine’ to confirm the deletion.

 ➡️ Step 3.
 Now, we'll need to create a new file to hold our state machine definition in our filesystem.
 From inside `workshop-dir` run:
 ```bash